Nike Davies-Okundaye

-Chief Nike Davies-Okundaye (born 1951), also known as Nike Okundaye, Nike Twins Seven Seven and Nike Olaniyi, is a Nigerian batik and adire textile designer.
+Chief Nike Davies-Okundaye (born 1951), also known as Nike Okundaye, Nike Twins Seven Seven and Nike Olaniyi, is a Nigerian Yoruba and adire textile designer.
 She is best known as an artist for her cloth work and embroidery pieces.

 Early life

-Nike Okundaye was born in 1951 in Ogidi, Kogi State, in North-Central Nigeria, and was brought up amidst the traditional weaving and dyeing as practised in her home town.
+Okundaye was born 23 May 1951 in Ogidi, Kogi State, in North-Central Nigeria, and was brought up amidst the Yoruba traditional weaving and dyeing as practised in her home town.
 Her parents and great grandmother were musicians and craftspeople, who specialized in the areas of cloth weaving, adire making, indigo dyeing and leather.
 She learned how to use the loom to produce cloth during the time she lived with her great grandmother Ibitola (“Red Woman”).
 She spent part of her early life in Osogbo, Western Nigeria, modern-day Osun State.
-Growing up in Osogbo, which is recognized as a major centre for art and culture in Nigeria, young Nike was exposed to the indigo dyeing and adire production that dominated her informal training.
+Growing up in Osogbo, which is recognized as a major centre for art and culture in Nigeria, young Okundaye was exposed to the indigo dyeing and adire production that dominated her informal training.